EU agency raps Roche over lax drug-safety reporting

 The high-profile dressing-down for Roche, however, is unusual and reflects a desire to check on whether there may be any systemic problems, an agency spokesman said.

-The London-based European watchdog has also discussed the matter with the FDA, he added.

 In addition to the reports under the U.S. Patient Reimbursement Program, set up by Roche's Genentech unit, the agency said it had identified other deficiencies at Roche.
-These relate to reporting of around 23,000 possible adverse reaction cases to national medicines agencies and around 600 incidents involving patients in clinical trials.
+These relate to reporting to national medicines agencies of around 23,000 suspected adverse reactions from their reporting systems and around 600 incidents involving patients in clinical trials.

-(Additional reporting by Caroline Copley in Zurich; Editing by Anthony Barker and Jane Merriman and Matthew Lewis)
+(Additional reporting by Caroline Copley in Zurich; Editing by Anthony Barker and Jane Merriman)